srikanta72/aem-docker/aem-docker-getting-started/README.md

 ~ Images need to be rebuild when changing packages in the `aem_packages` directories.
 ~ After stopping a container, or after a system reboot, you can use `docker-compose up` to start the containers.

+to Start use `start-aem-docker.sh` and to reset,delete everything use `reset-aem-docker.sh`
 ## Folder Structure
 ```
 /aem-docker-getting-started